 If you’re interested in buying a new car and are looking for a loan to help finance it, chances are you’ve come across the terms secured and unsecured car loans.
-Understanding the difference between secured and unsecured loans can help you decide which one is right for you, and help you take the next step in financing a car.
+Understanding the difference between secured and unsecured loans can help you decide which one is right for you, and help you take the next step in financing your new car.

 A secured car loan requires you to use an asset (in this case, the car you are buying) as security for the loan.
 This is called collateral and acts as ‘security’ for the amount of money you are borrowing.
 If for some reason you are unable to meet your loan repayments, the lender can repossess the secured asset (the car) in order to recover its funds.
 If the sale of the car does not cover the amount that is owed, the borrower will owe the remaining balance to the lender.

 Secured loans are much more common than unsecured, and work in the same way as home loans.
 In both cases, the loan is secured because you are assuring the lender that if you are unable to pay back your loan, the lender is able to take the asset back and sell it.

 Though in most secured car loans the asset used as security is the vehicle itself, it is possible to use another asset, like property, a term deposit or a cash deposit (but this is more uncommon).

 By contrast, an unsecured car loan does not require you to use your car (or any other asset) as security - it works in the same way as a personal loan, credit card or gym membership.
 Because there is no security item provided, unsecured car loans are much riskier for lenders.
 Like with personal loans, if you were unable to repay your loan, the lender wouldn’t be able to simply take back the car (or other asset).
 You may, however, face legal action, which would be a much messier process (and also a worst-case scenario!).

 Due to the high-risk nature of unsecured loans, lenders tend to charge a higher interest rate than they would for secured loans, and also tend to be more discerning about who they lend to.